FAQs about How to Use the Course to Match Your Ways of Learning and Your Goals

 · Essay Topics (from the left-hand menu)

-In the webpage for each Unit, you find printable versions of the "check your knowledge" quizzes.
-This provides you a fast place to record stuff—like the answers or what you missed or where you read so you got it straight.
-It also provides
+· One with tips—the one that provides not only tips, but a fast place to record stuff—like the answers or what you missed or where you read so you got it straight.

-· Tell you what you don't know and do know.
-If you miss something, go read that content in our textbook AND no other source.
+· What you don’t know.
+If you miss something, use the Check Your Knowledge quiz with tips and go read that content in our textbook AND no other source.

 For objective exams, use the Check Your Knowledge quizzes to test your current knowledge.
 Read what you do not know.
 Memorization does not work.
 There are also practice versions of the same quizzes if you find that helps you.

-For essay exams, use the link at the top of each Unit webpage (at the top of the unit).
+For Comparison topics, use the link at the top of each Unit webpage (at the top of the unit).
 It lists all the possible questions so you know what to read.
 If you can’t find information, you can email me and I will add to the list some tips that everyone can see.

 For more information, click on the Essays & Evidence FAQs (Frequently Asked Questions).